• ECTS

 Objectives

-The aim of this course is to provide essential knowledge and skills in chemistry and biochemistry in the following areas
+This course unit aims to provide essential knowledge and skills in chemistry and biochemistry in the following areas:

 • Microscopic description of the structure of matter.